Biographical background information about Sarah Whittaker, homeopath at Phoenix Homeopathy

 Whilst I'm deeply grateful for the support I've had from the NHS over the years (special mention goes to Jodie, an amazing physiotherapist who helped me re-learn to sit, stand and manage stairs in 1996), my view is that homeopathy in particular has helped me, in my daily life, to an extraordinary degree.

 As a practitioner, I'm by no means against pharmaceutical drugs (and I never, ever advise others as to the wisdom of otherwise of taking them).
 My own personal view is that they're best reserved a method of last resort.
-In any case, my own GP hasn't been able to find a painkiller that has worked for me without unacceptable side-effects (I suspect he's given up, poor chap!).
+In any case, my own GP hasn't yet been able to find a painkiller that has worked for me without unacceptable side-effects.